The Top of The Lake Snowmobile Museum, Naubinway, Michigan

 |Online Vintage and Antique Snowmobile Museum Store|

-Check out our antique snowmobile museum store and browse our clothing, hats, Top of the Lake items, memory cutouts, patches, books, children's handcrafted snowmobile rockers, and more!
+Check out our antique snowmobile museum store and browse our clothing, hats, Top of the Lake items, light switch covers, patches, books, children's handcrafted snowmobile rockers, and more!
 We will continue to add new snowmobile related items in the future, so check back often.
 All purchases are made securely online through PayPal or call the museum with your credit card order.

 As of July 29, 2010 we are the owners of approximately 1 acre of property on the north side of US 2, downtown Naubinway!
-Someone has volunteered his labor and equipment to clear the land.
-This has been completed.
-A local logger has donated his equipment and labor to chip the trees.
-We now have someone to excavate the land for us.
-The site will then be ready for the next step to look for funding for the new building.
+Someone volunteered his labor and equipment to clear the land and a local logger donated his equipment and labor to chip the trees.
+We had someone excavate the land for us.
+The Groundbreaking was held on May 10, 2013 and we moved into our new building on Oct.
+19, 2013.
 If you would like to be a part of this great venture, please contact the Museum!
 We are open to all ideas and information.

 With all of the donations we have received of memorabilia, money and snowmobiles, we realize this has become a project of love and memories made by so many people.
 It is definitely not "our" museum but "your" museum.
-As you can guess, it will take a lot of hard work and help to build and establish a bigger and better museum.
+As you can guess, it has taken a lot of hard work and help to build and establish a bigger and better museum.
 We want to make you a big part of this project.
-We have donation boards made to list donors and contributors.
+We have donation boards made to list donors and contributors, whether for a business, snowmobile club, individual donor, or donation of equipment and/or labor.

 We''ll have more information in the coming weeks and check out our New Building Project page here on the website.